Larry Gagosian: Legal issues

+In 1969, Gagosian pleaded guilty to two felony charges of forgery, stemming from his use of someone else’s credit card.
+He received a suspended sentence and probation.

 In 2003, Gagosian paid $4 million settlement after federal prosecutors accused him and three partners of failing to pay taxes on the sale of 58 works of art.

 In 2012, suits and counter-suits were filed by Gagosian and Ronald Perelman against one another concerning an unfinished work by Jeff Koons and 10 others worth up to $45 million.

 In 2012, Gagosian was sued for $14 million in a suit involving the sale of an edition of Girl in Mirror.

+In September 2023, a class action lawsuit was filed against Kappo Masa, which is owned by Gagosian and Masa Takayama.
+The lawsuit alleges that Kappo Masa employees are owed tip money for their services and that the restaurant “underpaid its employees by 12 percent.”